Farooq-azam-khan/my_tech_stack_sample/README.md

 * do not check in sensitive information
 * do not use int ids for your routing eg. `todos/10`
   * make sure its a random uuid or a slug eg. `todos/asdf`
-  * this way hackers do not know any info at the database
+  * this way hackers do not know any sensative info at the database level

 # Hasura migrations and metadata workflow